tldr-pages/tldr/pages/osx/GetFileInfo.md

 > Get information about a file in an HFS+ directory.

-- Display infomation about a given file:
+- Display information about a given file:

 `GetFileInfo {{path/to/filename}}`